Jovan Despotović: Biography

-Jovan Despotović was educated in The University of Belgrade, (Academic Degree in Art History 1976), SFR Yugoslavia, today Republic of Serbia.
+Jovan Despotović was educated at the University of Belgrade, SFR Yugoslavia (now the Republic of Serbia), earning an academic degree in Art History in 1976.

 From 2001 to 2004, Despotović was the Deputy Minister of Culture for the Republic of Serbia.
 He was also director for the protection of cultural heritage at the Coordination Center for Kosovo and Metohija.
-2004–2014, he has been editor of the Cultural and Information Desk at Third Programme of Radio Belgrade and Radio-Television Serbia.
-2014-2015 Despotović was Director of The Museum of Contemporary Art in Belgrade.
-Since 2015 he is Editor in Chef of Documentary program on Serbian Broadcasting Corporation.
-Since 2017. he is in pension.
+From 2004 to 2014, he was editor of the Cultural and Information Desk for the Third Programme of Radio Belgrade and Radio Television of Serbia.
+From 2014 to 2015, he was director of The Museum of Contemporary Art in Belgrade.
+From 2015, he was the Editor in Chief of documentary programming at Radio Television of Serbia, a post from which he retired in 2017.

-Despotović was the Yugoslav Commissioner at the 7th International Small Sculpture Exhibition in Budapest, 1987, and the 22nd Biennale in São Paulo in 1994.
+Despotović was the Yugoslav Commissioner at the 7th International Small Sculpture Exhibition in Budapest (1987), and the 22nd Biennale in São Paulo in 1994.

 Area of interest

-Despotović has published over 2,000 articles, critical reviews, and essays and is the founder and editor of numerous journals: Sveske (edition Association of Art Historians of Serbia), Vreme umetnosti (special supplement of the Vreme weekly), Treći program (edition Radio Belgrade), Moment.
-His work has been translated into French, English, German, Finnish, Norwegian, Swedish, Greek, Italian, Spanish, Portuguese, Slovenian, Macedonian and Albanian.
+Despotović has published over 2,000 articles, critical reviews, and essays and is the founder and editor of numerous journals: Sveske (edition Association of Art Historians of Serbia), Vreme umetnosti (a special supplement of the Vreme weekly), Treći program (edition Radio Belgrade), and Moment.
+His work has been translated into at least 13 languages.

 New Now – New Wave

-Published art criticism and articles since 1978.
-At the beginning of the 1980s, together with a group of young Serbian artists in Belgrade: Milovan Destil Marković, Vlasta Vulcano Mikic, Tahir Lusic, Nada Alavanja, Tafil Musović, Mrdjan Bajic, Slobodan Trajkovic etc., as an art critic, Despotović participated in the creation and development of New Wave in art and culture which opposed to traditional creativity in all areas – from visual arts to rock music, from theater to fashion and others.
-With numerous writings and art exhibitions Despotović contributed to this movement known as a New Image Painting (Nova Slika) to become very known in Serbia, former Yugoslavia and abroad.
+Despotović has published art criticism and articles since 1978.
+At the beginning of the 1980s, he participated in the creation and development of New Wave with a group of young Serbian artists in Belgrade.
+New Wave was a countercultural art movement that aimed to challenge expectations of the time.
+With numerous writings and art exhibitions, Despotović contributed to New Image Painting ('Nova Slika'), notably in Serbia (formerly Yugoslavia) and abroad.

 Cultural policy

-Despotović is interested in cultural policy, an active movement for political change and changes in arts and culture.
-The effort to establish a new, democratic order in the 1990s brought together many intellectuals, artists, NGOs, etc. For his contributions, Despotović was named Deputy Minister in the Ministry of Culture during Zoran Đinđić's term as prime minister.
-He has been involved in the protection of Serbia's cultural heritage, especially in Kosovo following the arrival of the United Nations Interim Administration Mission in Kosovo.
+Despotović is involved in cultural policy, an active movement for political change and changes in arts and culture.
+The effort to establish a new, democratic order in the 1990s brought together many intellectuals, artists, and non-governmental organizations.
+His contributions include being named Deputy Minister in the Ministry of Culture during Zoran Đinđić's term as prime minister.
+He has also been involved in the protection of Serbia's cultural heritage, especially in Kosovo following the arrival of the United Nations Interim Administration Mission in Kosovo.